raindolf/rain/README.md

 # Raindolf Syte

 Syte is a really simple but powerful packaged personal site that has social integrations like Twitter, GitHub, Dribbble, Instagram, Foursquare, Tumblr, Wordpress, Linkedin, Spotify/Last.fm, SoundCloud, Bitbucket, StackOverflow, Flickr and Steam.
-You can see it in action on [Raindolf Owusu](http://raindolf.heroku.com/).
+You can see my website in action here [Raindolf Owusu](http://raindolf.heroku.com/).